alexrichardson1/HeisenbergsGuide/README.md

 This website allows people who don't remember Bain's dialogue, to quickly discover if the ingredient he mentioned was correct or incorrect by simply typing in what he said.
 I have also included a page for a general guide to the Cook Off mission.

-All information regarding the mission is from this Steam guide: https://steamcommunity.com/sharedfiles/filedetails/?id=405540184
+All information regarding the mission is from this [Steam guide](https://steamcommunity.com/sharedfiles/filedetails/?id=405540184).